troperville

 • Many of the stories taken from The Bible are toned down; for example, in the original story of Daniel and the Lion's Den, the king puts the evil advisors and their families to death by tossing them in said den.
 With lions that went to bed without supper.
 The VeggieTales version of it instead ends in a more cartoonish way, with the advisors running off while the king chases after them.

-• "King George and the Duckie" is an adaptation of the story of David and Bathsheba; while the Biblical story centers around adultery, the VeggieTales version substitutes rubber duckie theft.
-It's particularly clever since both versions are incited by the king seeing someone bathing on the roof.
+• "King George and the Ducky" is an adaptation of the story of David and Bathsheba; while the Biblical story centers around adultery, the VeggieTales version substitutes rubber duckie theft, the king gets a chance at reconciliation (the guy survived and won the war single-handedly in this version), and David was changed to George, because David had been the hero in an earlier episode.

 • In one of the earliest episodes' songs, Jerry mentions that 'Aunt Ruth has a beard.'
 In the I Love My Lips Silly Song, Larry had to kiss his great-Aunt Ruth.
 'She had a beard, and it felt weird.'
 She also appears in The Song of the Cebu, during Larry's Embarrassing Slide.

-• In The Toy That Saves Christmas, there is a sled wreck, and then Bob says: "You roll your dice, you move your mice.
+• In The Toy That Saved Christmas, there is a sled wreck, and then Bob says: "You roll your dice, you move your mice.
 Nobody gets hurt."
 Guess what happens in The Tale of St. Nicholas....

-• Butt Monkey: Mr. Lunt, who is frequently the worthless sidekick, appears insufferably lazy, cross-dresses at least twice, and laments that his life has only included one half hour of happiness.
+• Butt-Monkey: Mr. Lunt, who is frequently the worthless sidekick, appears insufferably lazy, cross-dresses at least twice, and laments that his life has only included one half hour of happiness.
 That one day.
 Between two and two-thirty.

 • Calling Your Bathroom Breaks: At the end of "Lyle the Kindly Viking," by (who else) Larry.